Dizzy611/DancingMadFF6/README.md

 Welcome to the repository for Dancing Mad.
 If you've been invited to this private repository, you have been accepted as a tester.
 Congrats!
 Please submit any issues using the Issues tab on the left.

+## Important Notice ##

+SD2SNES testers, your current test code is in commit e78864e.
+Please apply the patch from there to an unpatched ROM and replace ff3.sfc with it.

+Other testers, as of 10/06/2015, the alpha code you were initially given is still your current test code.

 ### Summary ###

 * Dancing Mad is an FF6 rom hack or mod using the MSU-1 to replace the built-in music with CD quality streaming music from a number of sources.